Use DirectQuery in Power BI Desktop

 If you used DirectQuery with cloud sources like Azure SQL Database, Azure Synapse, Amazon Redshift, or Snowflake Data Warehouse, you don't need an on-premises data gateway.
 You still must provide credentials for the Power BI service to open the published report.
-Without credentials, an error occurs when you try to open a published report or explore a dataset created with a DirectQuery connection.
+Without credentials, an error occurs when you try to open a published report or explore a semantic model created with a DirectQuery connection.

 To provide credentials for opening the report and refreshing the data:

 In the Power BI service, select the gear icon at upper-right and choose Settings.

 On the Settings page, select the Semantic models tab, and choose the semantic model that uses DirectQuery.

 Under Data source connection, provide the credentials to connect to the data source.

 If you used DirectQuery with an Azure SQL Database that has a private IP address, you need to use an on-premises gateway.

 Some Power BI Desktop features aren't supported in DirectQuery mode, or they have limitations.
 Some capabilities in the Power BI service, such as quick insights, also aren't available for semantic models that use DirectQuery.
 When you decide whether to use DirectQuery, consider these feature limitations.
 Also consider the following factors: